AddyLopez/fullstack-mern-email-survey-app/README.md

 ## Description

 A fullstack application build with NodeJS, Express, React, Redux, and MongoDB.
-User login implemented with a Google OAuth authentication flow.
+User login implemented with a Google OAuth authentication flow, facilitated by Passport JS.